-FWS 177 -Intercollegiate Sports II IAI: None
+FWS 177 -Intercollegiate Sports II

-1.1 Intercollegiate Sports II is a course for students who are members of one of the college's intercollegiate sports programs.
-These include: women's tennis, basketball, softball, volleyball, and soccer; men's baseball. basketball, golf, tennis, and soccer.
+IAI: None 7.7 Intercollegiate Sports II is a course for students who are members of one of the college's intercollegiate sports programs.
+These include: women's tennis, basketball, softball, volleyball, and soccer; men's baseball, basketball, golf, tennis, and soccer.
 Students may earn a maximum of two credits for any combination of FWS 176 and FWS 177.
 Students may not enroll in FWS 177 without completing FWS 176.

 Prerequisite: Permission from respective coach is required to enroll in this class.

-Credit: 1 semester hour Lecture: 0 Lab: 2
+FWS 220 -

-FWS 220 -Introduction to Career Opportunities in Physical Education, Exercise Science, and Sport
+Introduction to Career Opportunities in Physical Education, Exercise